brylevkirill/notes/Knowledge Representation and Reasoning.md

   Knowledge representation captures information in some computable form in order to solve problems.
   Reasoning is algebraic manipulation of previously acquired knowledge in order to solve problems.

-  How knowledge can be represented?
-How knowledge can be used?
-How knowledge can be acquired?

   * [**overview**](#overview)
   * [**knowledge representation**](#knowledge-representation)